-We begin with the classic stochastic block model \cite{holland1983stochastic}, where the probability of an edge occurring between two nodes depends only on their block assignments.
-To distinguish from other block models below, we will refer to it as the ER-SBM, as this model is a natural generalization of the Erd\"os-R\'enyi model (i.e., the \er\ appears within each block of this SBM).
+In the classical version of the stochastic blockmodel from \cite{holland1983stochastic}, the probability of an edge occurring between two nodes depends \emph{only} on their block assignments.
+To distinguish from other blockmodels below, we will refer to this model as the Erd\"os-R\'enyi SBM, or ER-SBM.
+This model is a natural generalization of the classic Erd\"os-R\'enyi model.